learning-zone/azure-basics/README.md

 #### Q. What is the Azure Data Lake Storage, and how does it differ from Blob Storage?
 #### Q. How do you implement encryption for data in Azure Storage?
 #### Q. What are the different types of storage services provided by Azure?
-#### Q. How does Azure Blob Storage work, and what are its main use cases?
 #### Q. What is the difference between Hot, Cool, and Archive access tiers in Azure Blob Storage?
 #### Q. How do you manage data redundancy and disaster recovery in Azure Storage?
 #### Q. What are Azure Storage accounts, and how do they help in managing storage resources?